minio/minio/docs/distributed/README.md

 minio server http://host{1...4}/export{1...16} http://host{5...12}/export{1...16}
 ```

-Now the server has expanded total storage by _(newly_added_servers\*m)_ more disks, taking the total count to _(existing_servers\*m)+(newly_added_servers\*m)_ disks.
+Now the server has expanded total storage by _(newly_added_servers\*m)_ more drives, taking the total count to _(existing_servers\*m)+(newly_added_servers\*m)_ drives.
 New object upload requests automatically start using the least used cluster.
 This expansion strategy works endlessly, so you can perpetually expand your clusters as needed.
 When you restart, it is immediate and non-disruptive to the applications.
 Each group of servers in the command-line is called a pool.
 There are 2 server pools in this example.
 New objects are placed in server pools in proportion to the amount of free space in each pool.
 Within each pool, the location of the erasure-set of drives is determined based on a deterministic hashing algorithm.

 > **NOTE:** **Each pool you add must have the same erasure coding parity configuration as the original pool, so the same data redundancy SLA is maintained.**